Motorbiking in Vietnam:

 Remember to never ever give them your passport, you can make up a story that you lost it and have been in contact to your Embassy to get a new one or that you forgot it to your last destination.
 You can give them the photocopy if they really need it.
 Apparently, pretending not to speak English also do the magic.

-Understanding Vietnam's traffic – highway and cities
+Understanding Vietnam's traffic and law when driving a motorbike – highway and cities

 Like what I mentioned before, traffic rules doesn't really exist here however, the locals have made their own and everyone is using it.